Implementing Clone

 Dealing with V::clone

 So what about V?
 Again, we don’t know a priori what V::clone does.
-It might return values unequal to the imput; it might even be nondeterminstic.
+It might return a value unequal to the imput; it might even be nondeterminstic.
 Therefore, a cloned TreeMap may have different values than the original.

 In order to specify TreeMap::<K, V>::clone as generically as possible, we choose to write its ensures clause in terms of the ensures clause for V::clone.
 This can be done using call_ensures.
 The predicate call_ensures(V::clone, (&self@[key],), res@[key]) effectively says “self@[key] and res@[key] are a possible input-output pair for V::clone”.